jmbarrie/cs172/assignment1/README.md

 The `IndexReader` class is used to process user commands and retrieve information from the created documents.

 ## Usage
+All code is written in Python3 and the only external library is `PortStemmer` which is used for stemming.

 To use this package it is a simple process:

 1. Build indexes